enqueuezero/site/content/apscheduler.md

 * More subclasses for executor, trigger, jobstore.
 * A universal solution of running jobs in distributed worker nodes.
 * A web interface for APScheduler.
+* A RESTful API for managing APScheduler jobs.
 * Make a service on top of APScheduler and let it run in Kubernetes cluster.
 * The monitoring of APScheduler is weak.
 Provide a solution to enhance it.
 [5]